Psilotum: Description and life cycle

 Whisk ferns in the genus Psilotum lack true roots but are anchored by creeping rhizomes.
 The stems have many branches with paired enations, which look like small leaves but have no vascular tissue.
 Above these enations there are synangia formed by the fusion of three sporangia and which produce the spores.
 When mature, the synangia release yellow to whitish spores which develop into a gametophyte less than 2 mm long.
-The gametophyte lives underground as a saprophyte, sometimes in a mycorrhizal association.
+The gametophyte lives underground as a mycoheterotroph, tapping into mycorrhizal networks to access carbon and other nutrients.
 When the gametophyte is mature, it is monoicous, producing both egg and sperm cells.
 The sperm cells swim using several flagella and when they reach an egg cell, unite with it to form the young sporophyte.
 A mature sporophyte may grow to a height of 30 cm or more but has no apparent leaves.
 The stem has a core of thick-walled protostele in its centre surrounded by an endodermis which regulates the flow of water and nutrients.
 The surface of the stem is covered with stomata which allow gas exchange with the surroundings.

 The gametophyte of Psilotum is unusual in that it branches dichotomously, lives underground and possesses vascular tissue.
 The nutrition of the gametophyte appears to be myco-heterotrophic, assisted by endophytic fungi.

 Taxonomy and naming

 The genus Psilotum was first formally described in 1801 by Olof Swartz and the description was published in Journal für die Botanik (Schrader).
 The name of the genus is from the Ancient Greek word psilos meaning "bare", "smooth" or "bald" referring to the lack of the usual plant organs, and the seeming lack of leaves.

+The Smith et al. classification of 2006, based on molecular phylogeny, placed Psilotum in Psilotaceae.
+Subsequent classifications have maintained this placement.